gbone001/HLL-Map-rotation-script-US/README.md

 - respect the `ROTATION_NAME` env var when you want to force a specific rotation regardless of the calendar.

 If you prefer to keep your own schedule object, just include `time_blocks` + `schedule` in the JSON and the enforcer will use those values unchanged.

+## CRCON HTTP Integration

+The HTTP RCON client now mirrors the configuration style used by [sctewa1/hll-discord-ping](https://github.com/sctewa1/hll-discord-ping); it always posts to an API endpoint with a bearer token and keeps a persistent `requests.Session` so headers and connection pooling match the downstream Django-based API.

+- Define `CRCON_HTTP_BASE_URL` + `CRCON_HTTP_BEARER_TOKEN` (and optionally `CRCON_HTTP_COMMAND_PATH` if the endpoint isn’t `/api/rcon/command`).
+- `rotation_enforcer.py` calls that endpoint and raises `CrconHttpError` when the HTTP layer returns 4xx/5xx responses, then falls back to the legacy RCON v2 client automatically.
+- The client enforces the same request timeout and TLS verification switches (`CRCON_HTTP_TIMEOUT`, `CRCON_HTTP_VERIFY`) that the Discord bot uses so you can point to the same API server with the same credentials.